 - If you cannot remove all your spammy links then you may need to change your URL structure without using 301 redirects to the new pages.
 This will effectively break all the links pointing to every page of your site except for the homepage and should only be used as a last measure.

 If removing the spammy links doesn’t cause your site to bounce back then you may need to take more drastic measures to reset the algorithm or to completely re-index your site.
-Here’s some ways you can do that…
+Here are some ways you can do that:

 - If you didn’t already change your URL structure in the previous steps then try doing that now and this time you can use 301 redirects as long as the spammy backlinks were removed.

 - Change registration of the domain name and change the IP again to emulate the site being bought and sold.

 - Move your content to a new sub-directory or several sub-directories based on category, author or content matter.

 - Erase or rewrite all of the content on the site.